 I write literary speculative fiction, including science fiction, apocalypse stories, magic realism, fucked up fairy tales, and things which nudge up against and fall outside of other labels.
 I have a perverse fascination for slipping genre themes into rigidly structured poetry forms, like Petrarchan sonnets and pantoums.
 I also write non-fiction on a range of academic and technical subjects (including vintage printing techniques, comic books, and technology).
 My first short fiction collection, Women and Other Constructs, was published in July 2013, and can be found here.

-I am a current member of the Editorial Freelancers Association, Codex Writers Group, Interstitial Arts Foundation, Science Fiction Poetry Association, and SFWA.
+I am a current member of the Editorial Freelancers Association, Codex Writers Group, Interstitial Arts Foundation, Science Fiction Poetry Association, Speculative Literature Foundation, and SFWA.

 On a personal note: I am an introvert who prefers to get my socializing done in large bursts at literary conventions, and then retire to my quiet little college town for the rest of the year.
 No con like Barcon, and no rest for the wicked.